Virazek/Archipelago/worlds/spyro2/docs/tricks.md

 Double jump to the out-of-bounds ledge in the area before the cave.
 You can reach the extended out-of-bounds area and the cave superflight ledge with only charge.
 You can also double jump from the large green gem inside the cave to reach the superflight ledge.

+### Gem Parkour to Cave Ledge

+With a precise charge and glide, land on the left large gem inside the cave, then charge, glide, and hover to the non-superflight upper ledge in the cave.

 ### Double Jump to Cave Ledge

 Double jump to the non-superflight upper ledge in the cave.